Paul & Daisy Soros Fellowships for New Americans: Eligibility

-New American Status: If an applicant was born abroad as a non-US citizen, then they must have been naturalized, be a green card holder, be adopted, or be a DACA recipient.
-As of 2020, anyone, regardless of documentation, who was born abroad and graduated from both high school and college in the US is eligible.
-For all applicants, regardless if they were born in the US or abroad, the parents must have been born abroad as non-US citizens unless the applicant grew up in a single-parent home.
+New American status: If an applicant was born abroad as a non-U.S. citizen, then they must have been naturalized, be a green card holder, be adopted, or be a DACA recipient.
+As of 2020, anyone, regardless of documentation, who was born abroad and graduated from both high school and college in the U.S. is eligible.
+For all applicants, regardless if they were born in the U.S. or abroad, the parents must have been born abroad as non-U.S. citizens unless the applicant grew up in a single-parent home.

-Academic Standing: To be eligible, applicants must be entering graduate school or in the first two years of graduate school as of the application deadline.
-If a student is a PhD student, the Fellowship considers the master's part of the PhD.
-Fellows must be enrolled in full-time graduate studies during the first year of the Fellowship.
+Academic standing: To be eligible, applicants must be entering graduate school or in the first two years of graduate school as of the application deadline.
+If a student is a PhD student, the fellowship considers the master's part of the PhD.
+Fellows must be enrolled in full-time graduate studies during the first year of the fellowship.

 Age: Applicants cannot have reached or passed their 31st birthday as of the application deadline.
-The Fellowship makes no exceptions.
+The fellowship makes no exceptions.